apache/celeborn/README.md

 This is an active open-source project.
 We are always open to developers who want to use the system or contribute to it.
 See more detail in [Contributing](CONTRIBUTING.md).

-## NOTICE
-If you need to fully restart a Celeborn cluster in HA mode, you must clean ratis meta storage first because ratis meta will store expired states of the last running cluster.

-Here are some instructions:
-1. Stop all workers.
-2. Stop all masters.
-3. Clean all master's ratis meta storage directory(celeborn.master.ha.ratis.raft.server.storage.dir).
-4. Start all masters.
-5. Start all workers.